Innovate-X-Project/.github/profile/README.md

 <!-- About the Project -->
 ## About The Project
-**Innovate X** is developing a comprehensive **Telemedicine Web App** designed to bridge the gap between patients and healthcare providers.
+**Innovate X** is developing a comprehensive **Telemedicine Web App, CareCall** designed to bridge the gap between patients and healthcare providers.
 Our solution focuses on providing a secure, user-friendly platform for remote consultations, appointment management, and health record accessibility.

 **Key Features:**
 *   Real-time video consultations